 Revision is an important part of IIT JEE preparation.
-It’s not just after finishing the syllabus or before the exam, revision is a continuous process during regular studies.
+It’s not just after finishing the syllabus or before the exam, revision is a continuous process in the JEE preparation.
 It must happen daily in some form or other.
 To crack JEE with a good rank, a good revision strategy is required.

 - Start revising early.
-Include specific revision slot in your JEE preparation schedule.
+Include a specific revision slot in your JEE preparation schedule.
 Don’t procrastinate the revision time for new study.

-- Don’t spend too much time in making your notes pretty.
+- Don’t spend too much time making your notes pretty.
 For diagrams, include all the details you need to learn but don’t try to produce a work of art.

 - Use Mnemonics to remember difficult words, phrases and statements.
 Memory Needs Every Method Of Nurturing Its Capacity” is a mnemonic for spelling ‘mnemonic.’